P-A-Chathura-Madhava/CRUD-Student-Management-System-MERN-MongoDB-Frontend/README.md

 ## About The Project

 REST APIs based on CRUD methods.
-The project wrote in JavaScript using Node.js.
-The database used is MongoDB.
+The project wrote in JavaScript using React and Redux Toolkit.
 This application gives us the ability to manage the students, edit, and get information on specific students and delete a student.
 The project has been written in accordance with the principles of Clean Code and good object-oriented programming practices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 - JavaScript
-- Node.js
-- Express.js
+- React
 - Redux Toolkit
-- Mongoose
+- Axios

 <p align="right">(<a href="#readme-top">back to top</a>)</p>